 Content marketing is a lot like the game, “I Spy.”
 Your ideal prospects know your solution is out there, but they’re getting bored waiting for you to identify and target them with the message they expect.
-Or even worse, it’s likely they’re being bombarded with content from your competitors since 91 percent of marketers are creating custom content today.

 When personas are well researched, the exercise clarifies who your buyers are, the situations they’re in and most importantly, the goals they’re trying to accomplish.

 The takeaway here is: first comes the buyer personas, then comes the content marketing.
 Check out our quick-start guide: